solyarisoftware/nera.vim/README.md

 ## To do

-- command `:NeraKeys` must rebuilt giving a more clear output
+- command `:NeraShow` must rebuilt giving a more clear output
 - add a help / online tutorial command
 - tune arguments validation
 - exoende syntax, managing not only RASA-like style syntax annotation, but also other variants (a la Alexa, DialogFlow, etc.)

 ## Changelog

 - v.
-0.2.3
+0.3.0
-  - `NeraKeys` has now a cleaner list of key mappings
+  - `NeraShow` has now a cleaner list of key mappings
-  - `NeraMap` now accept the function key argument just pressing the corresponding function key!
+  - `NeraSet` now accept the function key argument just pressing the corresponding function key!

 ## 👏 Acknowledgements